Bottom line? This is one bad ass servo we're making here. Period. Unbreakable?

-If you fly IMAC maneuvers, centering is your single-most important consideration.
+If you fly IMAC maneuvers, then centering is your single-most important consideration.
 After all, you can't possibly fly

 maneuvers otherwise.
 For you, one of the principal reasons for wanting this servo are the MIL-SPEC components and genuine Nobel

-potentiometer.
+potentiometer because you get consistency.
 These are game changers for the sport and while we pioneered their application expressly to suit our largest customer (the one delivering ordnance on a target 8000 miles away via GPS-steering), the intense R&D required just happens to suit your needs as well.
 Think of it as a little lagniappe derived from your tax dollars at work!

 impervious to dust,